 Team Denmark runs tests in FORCE Technology’s wind tunnel

 The Danish national cycling team train hard in their preparations for the 2020 Olympics.
-To improve their chances of taking home an Olympic medal, they’re also testing the aerodynamics of the riders’ equipment.
+To improve their chances of taking home a medal, they’re testing the aerodynamics of the riders’ equipment.

 In early summer 2018, Team Denmark came by our wind tunnel in Lyngby to run some aerodynamic cycling tests, together with two-time Danish individual time trial champion, time trial record holder and engineer Martin Toft Madsen, as well as an engineering student from DTU.